ysard/escapy/README.md

 ---

-Noto, Free and Fira fonts are normally installed on most systems, but can also be installed manually with the following command (on Debian systems and derivatives):
+Noto, FreeFont and Fira fonts are normally installed on most systems, but can also be installed manually with the following command (on Debian systems and derivatives):

 ```bash